Laura Crawford, Violin

 Mr. Santelices received his musical degrees from the Peabody Conservatory of Johns Hopkins University and Northern Illinois University.
 He is violinist with the Arkansas Symphony Orchestra, Shreveport Symphony Orchestra, Assistant Concertmaster of the Texarkana Symphony Orchestra and the Baroque Artists of Shreveport.
 He has performed as soloist with the Longview Symphony Orchestra, Nachitoches-Northwestern Symphony Orchestra and Centenary College’s Hurley Chamber Orchestra.
 His interests outside of music include collecting vintage horseracing memorabilia and playing racquetball, squash and tennis.

-FORMER AND CURRENT TEACHERS IN CHRONOLOGICAL ORDER THROUGHOUT 40 YEARS:
+FORMER AND CURRENT TEACHERS IN CHRONOLOGICAL ORDER THROUGHOUT PAST YEARS:

-Elizabeth Grondin, Violin, viola, and cello 2011-present BM University of Evansville, IN, MM University of MN
+Elizabeth (Grondin) McShane, Violin, and cello 2011-present BM University of Evansville, IN, MM University of MN

 Angela Russell: 2008-2011 BM Centenary College.
 MM New York University